 The College’s Strategic Plan from 2014-2016 (I.B.3-4), along with the Santa Ana College Integrated Plan from 2017-2019 (I.B.3-5), outlined how these standards are assessed, demonstrating a commitment to continuous improvement.
 Currently, many of these metrics are key to attaining the goals for the college along with those outlined in the Equity Plan (I.B.3 – 6) from 2019 through 2022.
 This further links these standards to the college mission in its work to empower a diverse community of learners, as the college tracks its progress and evaluates for continuous improvement.

-toegender,
+The institution-set standards for the Occupational Studies program completion were established from historic data of student success in the existing OTA program.
+The data included course completion, program completion, pass rates on National Certification Testing, and Job placement. (evidence: OTA Course and Program Completion/ OTA pass rates on NCT).
+The SAC research department developed a process to conduct ongoing research to analyze student success in the OS program related to course/program completion and grades.
+(Research plan for OS students)/ (Projections for growth)/OTA rankings.
+The Occupational Studies program has one research analyst assigned to track programmatic outcomes.
+In addition, the Director of Research attends monthly statewide meetings related to the Baccalaureate programs.
+OS students are tracked with respect to admission data, course completion, and program completion.
+Data is disaggregated by race and gender, as necessary.

 I.B.3.
 Analysis and Evaluation